European federation for hunting and conservation

-It is with great pleasure that I can announce that as of 5.9.14, the EBF, (European Bowhunting Federation) who the BBA hold a vice presidency with are now full Associate members of F.A.C.E.
+It is with great pleasure that I can announce that the EBF, (European Bowhunting Federation) who the BBA hold a vice presidency with are now full Associate members of F.A.C.E.
 This is a significant step forward for Bowhunting in Europe.

-Both Director of Communications at BASC Christopher Graphius, and Sir Barny White Spunner Chief exec of the Countryside Alliance are Board members of FACE and I need not state the significance of the FACE acceptance of the EBF.
+Director of Communications at BASC Christopher Graphius, is Board member of FACE and I need not state the significance of the FACE acceptance of the EBF.
 Well done to Anders Gejer and Gabrielle Smart ( president and representative of European Bowhunting Federation) and all those involved for their commitment and dedication.

 Anders and Gabrielle on his right at the FACE meeting.

 The European Bowhunting Federation (EBF) held its annual general assembly in the small village of Biatorbágy on the outskirts of Budapest, Hungary.
 Following a notable absence in recent years, the UK was this year represented by BBA Chairman Andy Bacigalupo and Secretary Steve Johnson.